 This course is an introduction to Linear Algebra and some of its applications.
 The aim is to teach the fundamentals of linear algebra in a way that illustrates their relevance to engineering applications.
-An Introduction to Matrices and Systems of Linear Equations are given with other topics such as: Determinants.
-Vectors in Two and Three Dimensions, Vector Spaces, Linear Transformations, Eigenvectors and Eigenvalues and Diagonalizing Matrices.
-Engineering applications of linear algebra are incorporated using Math software available physical and other phenomena.
-The topics covered are first and higher orders O.D.E, Laplace transform, applications of Laplace transform to initial value problems of O.D.E, systems of O.D.E and some engineering applications.
+An Introduction to Matrices and Systems of Linear Equations are given with other topics such as; Determinants, Vectors in Two and Three Dimensions, Vector Spaces, Linear Transformations, Eigenvectors and Eigenvalues and Diagonalizing Matrices.
+Engineering applications of linear algebra are incorporated using Math software available engineering applications.